CarlesBalsach/GettingAndCleaningDataJohnHopkinsDataScience/README.md

 # GettingAndCleaningDataJohnHopkinsDataScience

 The repository for the project of the Getting and Cleaning Data course from John Hopkins University taken from Coursera

-The content includes the asnwer for the tasks from the following assignment
+The content includes the asnwer for the tasks from the assignment described below

 ## Table of Content

 * run_analysis.R - R script that performs the task asked by this asignment
 * CodeBook.md - Describes step by step how the script works and the variables in it
 * Readme.md - Explains the repository contents, as well as the Project Instructions

+# Asignment

 ## Instructions